COVID-19 Important Notice

 Most importantly, be sure to work with your home institution to ensure that your credits earned at CapU are transferrable back to your home institution.
 We strongly recommend that you do this before arriving in Canada.

 We also recommend that you take 9-12 credits (3-4 classes) per term.
 Full-time status at CapU is a minimum of nine credits.
 Check with your home university for their requirements though, as these may be different.

 We are excited to receive your application.
 In addition to the application deadlines, take a note of our term, orientation and exam dates.

 Term, Orientation and Exam Dates

 |Summer 2021||May 10 – August 20||May 6||To be announced|

 |Fall 2021||September 7 – December 6||September 2 – 3||December 8 – 16|

 |Spring 2022||January 5 – April 13||To be announced||April 19 – 28|

-For more detailed information on academic dates, please visit Academic Schedule and Important Dates.
+For more details on academic dates, please visit Academic Schedule and Important Dates.

-Take a look at the list near the top of the page to find out more about what you can study as a VISP student.
+Take a look at the list near the top of this page to find out more about what you can study as a VISP student.